Alberta Water Wells

 Frequently Asked Questions

-If you cannot find the answer to your question below, call the Groundwater Information Centre at 780-427-2770.
+If you cannot find the answer to your question below, contact the Groundwater Information Centre by e-mail at firstname.lastname@example.org or by telephone at 780-427-2770.

-Create a Reconnaissance Report as instructed above, then choose a single well report by clicking on the underlined well id in the first column.
+Create a Reconnaissance Report as instructed above, then choose a single well report by clicking on an underlined GIC Well ID in the first column.
 To print, use the short cut Ctrl+P (Command-P on a Mac) or click on the print icon in your PDF viewer.
-Well reports are generally two pages long, but can be longer if there are additional pump tests.
+Well reports are generally two pages long, but can be longer if there are additional pump tests or lithology information.
 All data automatically defaults to Imperial.
 To print in metric, click on the View in Metric button at the top right corner.
 If the number in the CHM column is underlined then you can go directly to the well water chemistry report and print it off.
 For more information, see also Explanation of Reconnaissance (Summary) Sheet.

 Most wells are not precisely located within their quarter section.
 If no GPS has been provided but just an LSD (SW, or 05, for example), then the well dot will appear in the centre of the quarter or LSD.
 This is why there may be multiple well IDs under a single well dot, or why wells can sometimes appear to be in the middle of a lake!